YouCantElectaFriend1

 If you don’t think it matters, that’s likely because so far, it hasn’t mattered to you.

-In every state, by the way, failure to accurately record work hours violates many, MANY laws.
+In every state, by the way, failure to accurately record work hours violates many, MANY laws but who is there to hold them accountable?

 Pay attention to politics.
 Don’t make decisions on what candidates say, but on what they do- even more so once they’re in office.